wpsharks/html-compressor/README.md

    *A few NOTES regarding steps `2` and `3`.*

    - **NOTE:** The HTML Compressor does its best to remain standards-compliant during this process; thereby reducing the chance of a conflict to an absolute minimum.

    - **NOTE:** An attempt is made to fetch remote resources (e.g., externally hosted JavaScript resources).
 Any remote resources are simply added to the single JS file to eliminate any possibility of more than one HTTP connection being required to load the consolidated JS.
 The HTML Compressor is also capable of resolving file paths and references to the proper location during this process.

    - **NOTE:** The HTML Compressor avoids loading order conflicts by intelligently skipping over any exclusions that you define and/or anything that is impossible to consolidate.
 In some cases 10 files might become 1; in other cases 10 files might become 2 or 3.
 This could vary from site to site; or from page-to-page even.
-If 1 file is possible, that's what you'll get; otherwise you will get whatever compression is possible.
+If 1 file is possible, that's what you'll get.
+Otherwise, you will get whatever compression is possible.

    - **NOTE:** Under no circumstance will the HTML Compression alter the loading order of the underlying JS resources.
 Even when files are combined in multiple sets (or certain exclusions are skipped over), the loading order is always preserved so that JS conflicts are not introduced by this process.